Back by popular demand, we begin our weekend of music with Jazz on the Lawn.

 - Accessibilty: Gravel paths, no steps.
 Please inform us if you require closer parking.
 Facilities are at groundfloor level.

 Audience numbers are limited to 200.
 Tickets are on sale for £20 per adult and under 16s £10 each.
-All profits will be split between local good causes and Help Musicians.
+All profits will go to charity.

-Let’s hope the weather behaves as well as last year!
+Let’s hope the weather behaves as well as the last couple of years!
 We look forward to seeing you there.

 David Hall has received rave reviews for the piano courses he has directed at Finchcocks, with Giles Smith of the Sunday Times, describing him as a “musical powerhouse” and students of the courses regularly rating them as “life changing”.